 The key characteristic of a floating charge is that the debtor is free to manage and even dispose of the charged assets in the ordinary course of business unless the defaulting event occurs.

-Creation and Registration of a Charge
+Creation and Registration of a Charge in Singapore

 How to create a charge